colis/plugin-scaffold/readme.txt

 = Manual Installation =

-1. Upload the entire `/tenup-scaffold` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/pragmatic-scaffold` directory to the `/wp-content/plugins/` directory.
-2. Activate 10up Scaffold through the 'Plugins' menu in WordPress.
+2. Activate Pragmatic Scaffold through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==